dendronhq/dendron-site/vault/dendron.topic.publish.config.md

     editRepository:
 ```

+> Please note that the properties listed below are not strictly categorized by namespace, but by what they do.
+Use the namespace described in the summary section of this note to reference the actual organization of these properties.

 ## Site properties
 These are properties related to how and where the site is being published, as well as what part of your workspace is being published.